Automattic/woocommerce-payments/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Securely accept credit and debit cards on your site.
 Manage transactions without leaving your WordPress dashboard.
-Only with WooCommerce Payments
+Only with WooCommerce Payments.

 == Description ==

-Securely accept major credit and debit cards on your WooCommerce site.
-View and manage your transactions without leaving your WordPress dashboard.

-The only payments plugin designed exclusively for WooCommerce, by WooCommerce.
+Get paid with [WooCommerce Payments](https://woocommerce.com/payments/).
+The only payments plugin designed exclusively for WooCommerce stores.

-Currently in public beta.

-**See and manage all transactions in your WooCommerce Payments integrated dashboard**
+**Manage payments from your store's dashboard**

+With WooCommerce Payments, you can see payments, track cash flow into your bank account, manage refunds, and stay on top of disputes - all from the comfort of your store.

-Features normally only available at your payment provider's website are now part of your site's dashboard.
+Features normally only available at your payment provider's website are now part of your site with the **integrated payments dashboard**.

 - View the details of [payments, refunds and other transactions](https://docs.woocommerce.com/document/payments/#section-4)
 - View and respond to [disputes / chargebacks](https://docs.woocommerce.com/document/payments/disputes/)
-- [View deposits](https://docs.woocommerce.com/document/payments/#section-5) from your account balance to your bank account or debit card
+- Track [deposits](https://docs.woocommerce.com/document/payments/#section-5) to your bank account or debit card

 **Accept all major credit and debit cards**